ASA Article Prize

 2018

-1st Place: MAJ Stephan Pikner, “Training the Machines”
+1st Place: Stephan Pikner, “Training the Machines”

-2nd Place: LTC Jim Cahill, “Developing Situational Understanding”
+2nd Place: Jim Cahill, “Developing Situational Understanding”